This is what we know when it comes to Chris Sale ...

 - While there is no scheduled appointment to visit Dr. James Andrews the physician is slated to look at Sale's MRI.

 - Like everyone else, the Red Sox are waiting for what is next.

 "It’s always tough.
 We’ve got to keep going," said Red Sox manager Alex Cora after his team's 4-0 win over the Orioles Saturday night.
 "That’s the way it is.
 We’ll find out more in the upcoming days.
 As of now, somebody has to step up.
 That’s the way it works in this business and we know it.
 We’ll see what happens in the upcoming days and we’ll go from there.
 As of now, he’s on the IL and we’ll figure out the next few days how we’re going to go about it."

 But what this also does is allow for a closer look at how we got here.

 There wasn't any mystery to what drove the Red Sox to prioritize inking the ace.
-Red Sox principal owner John Henry tipped his hand during spring training when admitting he thought the team "blew" the Jon Lester negotiations when the left-hander was heading into his contract year in 2014, and Henry was intent on not letting it happen again.
+Red Sox principal owner John Henry tipped his hand during spring training when admitting he thought the team "blew" the Jon Lester negotiations when that lefty was heading into his contract year in 2014, and Henry was intent on not letting it happen again.
 Hence, the aggressive move on Sale.

 The Red Sox were clearly ready to push aside any risks or doubts to prioritize not allowing Sale to hit free agency and potentially lose the tippity-top of their rotation.
 But here's the problem: He was never going to get that point.
 How do we know?
 Sale said so.

-In other words, the prudent approach would have probably been to wait for a bit more evidence before the Red Sox offered an extension.
+In other words, the prudent approach would have probably been to wait for a bit more evidence the Red Sox knew what they were signing up for.

 That brings us to the actual injury.